Thor Halvorssen (human rights activist): Awards and recognition

-John Strausbaugh described as a Halvorssen as a „conservative operating in fields more often associated with liberals .. who champions the underdog“.
-He points out that Halvorssen backs pro-business, anti-Communist and anti-environmentalist movies.
-Neoconservative columnist James Kirchick described Halvorssen as having a „burning desire to right the countless injustices of this world“.
+John Strausbaugh described as a Halvorssen as a "conservative operating in fields more often associated with liberals .. who champions the underdog".
+Neoconservative columnist James Kirchick described Halvorssen as having a "burning desire to right the countless injustices of this world".

+The magazine The Economist pointed out that the Oslo Freedom Forum strucks a different tone than organisations like Amnestry International or Human Rights Watch.
+"Given his conservative ideas, Mr Halvorssen's list of heroes and rogues might differ from that of say, Claudio Cordone, the acting head of Amnesty".
+It praised their event as being spectacular, competition and "on its way to becoming a human-rights equivalent of the Davos economic forum".

 University of Pennsylvania president Judith Rodin honored Halvorssen's achievements by awarding him the Sol Feinstone Award for protecting student speech.

-In 2010 Romanian leader Emil Constantinescu presented Halvorssen with a presidential silver medal to commemorate the tenth anniversary of the Romanian Revolution of 1989.
-"On behalf of those who fought and died for freedom, I present this medal to the Oslo Freedom Forum founder, and remind those here that even if Romanians live in democracy now, we cannot feel entirely free as long as other people – who live under dictatorial and repressive regimes anywhere in the world – are not also be free."

 In 2018, Halvorssen was awarded the Millennium Candler Justice Prize, honoring leadership in effecting positive social change, presented at the Millennium Gate Museum.